-Figure 9.12: The achievable rate region for the 2-user MIMO MAC with two specific choices of transmit filter covariances: \mathbf{K}{xk} for user k, for k = 1, 2.
-9.2.2 System Implications Simple engineering insights can be drawn from the capacity results.
-Consider an uplink channel with K mobiles, each with a single transmit antenna.
-There are n_r receive antennas at the base station.
+Figure 10.13 The rate region of the two-user MIMO uplink with transmitter strategies (power allocations to the data streams and the choice of rotation before sending over the transmit antenna array) given by the covariance matrices K{x1} and K{x2} . are n_r receive antennas at the base-station.
 Suppose the system designer wants to add one more transmit antenna at each mobile.
-How does this translate towards increasing the number of spatial degrees of freedom?
-If we look at each user in isolation and think of the uplink channel as a set of isolated SIMO point-to-point links from each user to the base station, then adding one extra antenna at the mobile increases by 1 the available spatial degrees of freedom in each of such link.
+How does this translate to increasing the number of spatial degrees of freedom?

+If we look at each user in isolation and think of the uplink channel as a set of isolated SIMO point-to-point links from each user to the base-station, then adding one extra antenna at the mobile increases by one the available spatial degrees of freedom in each such link.
 However, this is misleading.
 Due to the sum rate constraint, the total number of spatial degrees of freedom is limited by the minimum of K and n_r .
-Hence, if K is larger than n_r , then the number of spatial degrees of freedom is already limited by the number of receive antennas at the base station, and increasing the number of transmit antennas at the mobiles will not increase the total number of spatial degrees of freedom further.
+Hence, if K is larger than n_r , then the number of spatial degrees of freedom is already limited by the number of receive antennas at the base-station, and increasing the number of transmit antennas at the mobiles will not increase the total number of spatial degrees of freedom further.
 This example points out the importance of looking at the uplink channel as a whole rather than as a set of isolated point-to-point links.

-On the other hand, multiple transmit antennas at each of the users significantly benefits the performance of orthogonal multiple access.
+On the other hand, multiple transmit antennas at each of the users significantly benefit the performance of orthogonal multiple access (which, however, is suboptimal to start with when $n_r > 1$).
 With a single transmit antenna, the total number of spatial degrees of freedom with orthogonal multiple access is just one.
-Increasing the number of transmit antennas at the users boosts the number of spatial degrees of freedom; user k has min (n{tk}, n_r) number of spatial degrees of freedom when it is transmitting.
+Increasing the number of transmit antennas at the users boosts the number of spatial degrees of freedom; user k has min(n{tk} , n_r) spatial degrees of freedom when it is transmitting.

+10.2.3 Fast fading

-9.2.3 Fast Fading Our channel model is an extension of (9.22):
+Our channel model is an extension of (10.22):